-Mr. Jude Julius John Fernandes and Mrs. Surekha Revalli, Independent Directors of the Company have successfully registered with the Indian Institute of Corporate Affairs (IICA) under Section 150(1) of the Companies Act, 2013 to conduct Online Proficiency Self-Assessment.
-IICA by complying with Rule 6(1) of the Companies (Appointment and Qualification of Directors) Rules, 2014.
+Mr. Jude Julius John Fernandes and Mr. Kannan Sitaram, Independent Directors of the Company have successfully renewed their term of registration with the Indian Institute of Corporate Affairs (IICA) as per Rule 6(1) of the Companies (Appointment and Qualification of Directors) Rules, 2014.
+Further, he is exempt from the requirement of passing the Online Proficiency Self- Assessment Test in terms of the aforesaid provision.